okuyiga/tfhe-rs/tfhe/docs/js_on_wasm_api/tutorial.md

 ### Commented code to generate keys for shortint and encrypt a ciphertext

-WARNING: Be sure to update the path of the require clause in the example below for the TFHE package that was just built.
+WARNING: Be sure to update the path of the required clause in the example below for the TFHE package that was just built.

 ```js
 // Here import assert to check the decryption went well and panic otherwise